SCT4SP/cest/readme.md

 ```

 Compile-time and runtime tests are included within the `tests` directory.
 To
+ensure runtime and compile-time parity, each `static_assert` therein is
-build and run the tests use the following commands.
-For the runtime component,
+accompanied by a runtime `assert`.
+To build and run the tests use the following
+commands (the `Debug` CMake flag ensures the runtime `assert` calls remain
-expected console output is listed in `cest_tests.cpp`.
+active).
+For the runtime component, expected console output is listed in
+`cest_tests.cpp`.

 ```
 cd tests